ilyasotkov/learning-kubernetes/incubator/guide-toc-concept.md

 ### 1. Create a Kubernetes cluster

-  * Create a Kubernetes cluster from cloud provider resources
+  * Create a Kubernetes cluster using a cloud provider's resources
     * Amazon AWS
     * Google GCP
     * Microsoft Azure